dzheng24/data-structures-and-algorithms/code-challenges/jan-2020/implement-str-str/README.md

 What should we return when `needle` is an empty string?
 This is a great question to ask during an interview.

 For the purpose of this problem, we will return 0 when `needle` is an empty string.
 This is consistent to C's `strstr()` and Java's `indexOf()`.

+My approach:
+  - I learned the `substring()` method while doing this problem.
+  - Use two pointers to create a `substring`: one starting at the beginning of the array, one ending at the end of the 'needle's length'.
+  - If the substring matches the needle, return the first pointer.
+  - If it doesn't match, increase the second pointer by 1.